browserengineering/book/book/http.md

 Your browser should now be able to connect to HTTPS sites.

 ::: {.further}
-TLS is pretty complicated; you can read the details in [RFC 8446](https://tools.ietf.org/html/rfc8446).
-Implementing your own is not recommended: writing security-sensitive code is a pretty different and more difficult skill than just writing code, and without a lot of very careful work a custom TLS implementation will be very insecure.
+TLS is pretty complicated.
+You can read the details in [RFC 8446](https://tools.ietf.org/html/rfc8446), but implementing your own is not recommended.
+It's very difficult to write a custom TLS implementation that is not only correct but secure.
 :::

 Summary